It sounds like being a Rep takes a lot of time.

 It sounds good, so how do I become a Rep?

-There are two course reps for every course and every year of study, their cohort democratically elects in elections held in October every year.
+There are on average two course reps for every course and every year of study, their cohort democratically elects in elections held in October every year.
 If you are interested in becoming a course rep then keep an eye out for posters or speak to your head of course to register your interest.